pudly/schmopera-hugo/content/articles/pianist-s-progress-i-the-elton-john-act.md

 <figcaption>Répétiteurs are the tactical coaches, suggesting amongst other things, where and when it will be best to shoot at which point in the game.</figcaption>
 </figure>

+Singing teachers help the singers on a technical level to use their body in the best way to produce the most beautiful sound that they can.
+The répétiteur when coaching focuses on phrasing, tempo, intonation, clarity of text, diction, repertoire suggestions, language pronunciation, and simply ensuring that the rhythm and notes are all correct.
+In order to do this they cannot be robots; they have to have an empathy for singers, an understanding of what makes each individual singer tick, how to motivate them, and how far to push them.
+Of course, sometimes there is crossover for both areas; there are some répétiteurs who know a great deal about singing technique and can therefore help usefully, and many singing teachers who often help in all the musical areas mentioned above.
+However, the skills mentioned above mark the general parameters of the job.

+> In order to know what the orchestra is like, you have to bury yourself in the orchestral score and immerse yourself in listening to different orchestras to get a sense of the sounds and weight that different instrumental sections make.

+Often many beginner répétiteurs play as if they are still driving a sports car (even though sadly on a répétiteur's salary, this will be an imagined idea rather than as a result of lived experience), and they need to learn to react in a way that is more like an orchestra.
+In order to know what the orchestra is like, you have to bury yourself in the orchestral score and immerse yourself in listening to different orchestras to get a sense of the sounds and weight that different instrumental sections make.
+It is for these reasons that being a répétiteur is still seen as ideal training for those wanting to become conductors.
+If you can multi-task to this extent, have strong personal skills that motivate people effectively, and have learnt to understand orchestral sound by processing musical scores at this level, you are already halfway to being a good conductor.

+<figure data-type="image">{{% md %}}{{% /md %}}

+<figcaption>If the solo piano is a sports car, the orchestra is more like an ocean liner.
+They can both be top of the range vehicles but will need to be steered and handled differently.</figcaption></figure>